thcipriani/train-stats/README.md

     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 85.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 80.6% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 84.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 79.2% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 87.4% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 84.1% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 86.5% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)
-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.11/site-packages/seaborn/categorical.py:3544: UserWarning: 81.4% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot. warnings.warn(msg, UserWarning)